 - Next you need to know how much electricity solar panels can generate.
 An average solar panel can produce about 250 watts of peak power (this is also called its “nameplate rating”).

 - Finally, you need to know how much peak sunlight you receive each day.
 In the U.S., that ranges from about 4 to 6 hours of sunlight per day.
 For our simplified example, let’s call it an average of 5 hours of daily direct sunlight.

 Now let’s do the math (Figure 1):

 Our basic formula shows a requirement of 14 kW.
 But we’re not quite done.
 At the risk of complicating things a little bit more, solar panels generate DC (direct current) electricity.
 Businesses use AC (alternating current).
 The conversion from AC to DC power isn’t perfectly efficient, coming in at about 80%.
 So really you need to generate more than 14 kW (Figure 2).
-You’ll see we wind up needing about 17.5 kW to cover 100% of this business’s energy needs.
+You’ll wind up needing about 17.5 kW to cover 100% of this business’s energy needs.

-Okay, let’s recap: a medium-sized business using an average amount of electricity needs about 70 average-quality solar panels to meet 100% of its electricity needs.
+Okay, let’s recap: A medium-sized business using an average amount of electricity needs about 70 average-quality solar panels to meet 100% of its electricity needs.
 Average, average, average—but you get the idea.